UN Global Compact

 UN Sustainable Development Goals for Sustainable Business

-The UN sees the private sector as playing a fundamental role in advancing the Sustainable Development agenda, as highlighted in a UN Forum on 26th September, 2015.The forum showcased efforts underway by the private sector and civil society, and provided a platform for the private sector to announce long-term goals and partnerships that will make an important contribution towards achieving sustainable development for all.
+The UN recognises the private sector as playing a fundamental role in advancing the Sustainable Development agenda.
+This was emphasised during the 2015 forum, which highlighted private sector and civil society efforts while providing a platform for announcing long-term goals and partnerships aimed at sustainable development for all.

-To support businesses, the UN launched the SDG Compass to “make it easy for every business in the world to look at the SDGs, to align their strategies, to master and manage the things that are going to help contribute to those SDGs and to then be radically transparent about the progress we make” said Peter Bagger, President & CEO of the World Business Council for Sustainable Development, as he introduced the new tool.
+To support businesses, the UN launched the SDG Compass to “make it easy for every business in the world to look at the SDGs, to align their strategies, to master and manage the things that are going to help contribute to those SDGs and to then be radically transparent about the progress we make.” said Peter Bagger, President & CEO of the World Business Council for Sustainable Development, as he introduced the new tool.

-The United Nations recognises that “strong markets and strong societies go hand in hand.
+The UN recognises that “strong markets and strong societies go hand in hand.
 Even the most principled companies are challenged to thrive in communities marked by instability, to find skilled labour where adequate education is lacking, or to withstand disasters stemming from climate change.
 Companies are looking to their core business, as well as philanthropy, advocacy and partnerships, to support society in ways that also contribute to profitability.”

 Broader United Nations Goals